Sell Your Shares Today

 If you acquired the shares prior to Sept 1985, no Capital Gains Tax is applicable!

-If the shares where purchase after 1985, you inherit the cost base of the prior owner.
+If the shares where purchase on or after 20 September 1985, you inherit the cost base of the prior owner.